miksto/danger-llm_validator/README.md

 Creates warnings for all comments received from the LLM.

-## Installation

-    $ gem install danger-llm_validator

 ## Usage

+Add the following your gemfile

+    gem "danger-llm_validator", git: 'https://github.com/miksto/danger-llm_validator.git'

 Methods and attributes from this plugin are available in your `Dangerfile` under the `llm_validator` namespace.

 ## Development